whuwuteng/dispflownet-release/README.md

 ## Introduction

 There a some tricks for the [Docker](https://www.docker.com/) and [singularity](https://hpc.nih.gov/apps/singularity.html) especially with CUDA code.
+The DispNetC code is original from [dispnet-flownet-docker](https://github.com/lmb-freiburg/dispnet-flownet-docker).

+[Someone says](https://stackoverflow.com/questions/57015346/can-i-run-a-docker-container-with-cuda-10-when-host-has-cuda-9) that the CUDA version should be same between the container and host, I am not sure, so I use the following setting.

 ## Dockerfile